 Read items 5a-7a, listen and choose the best answer (A, B, or C) for each item.

 Iceland.
 The name of a land that is covered in ice and snow …..In our programme today we’ll be exploring this island at the top of the world, which is fast becoming a popular tourist destination, and we’ll be suggesting places to visit and things to do.
 But is it really the land of ice?
 Well, you might be surprised to learn that Iceland is actually quite green, with only 11% of the land covered in ice.
 And it is not freezing cold there all the year round!
 In the south, temperatures of up to 26 degrees centigrade were recorded in July 2008.
 So how did the island get its name?
 Well, the story goes that when a group of Vikings from Norway discovered Iceland in the 9th century, they were trying to get away from war with another group.
 Finding that this new island was actually green enough to settle, they sent back reports that it was completely covered in ice and therefore not somewhere liveable.
-They hoped in this way that others would not follow them and that they could live in this new place in peace.
-It’s a great story, but historians dismiss it as just that.
-More likely explanations are that ………… (fade)
+They hoped in this way that others would not follow them and that they would live in this new place in peace.

 Listen again and check your answers.